Siege of Limerick (1642): Confederate troops arrive

-As a result, General Garret Barry, the commander of the Confederate Munster army marched to Limerick with 1,500 men to secure it.
-As he had no siege artillery, Barry put his men to digging mines under the eastern curtain wall and the south-east bastion of the castle, which he intended to collapse by burning their supports.
+As a result, General Garret Barry, the commander of the Confederate Munster army, marched to Limerick with 1,500 men to secure it.
+As he had no siege artillery, Barry put his men to digging mines under the eastern curtain wall and the southeast bastion of the castle, which he intended to collapse by burning their supports.
 He also positioned snipers in the houses surrounding the castle to harass the defenders, particularly in St. Mary's Cathedral, which overlooked King John's Castle.
 Finally, he cut off the defenders' food and water supply.

 Surrender

 After five weeks, when the English Protestants were ravaged by disease, they surrendered on terms, before Barry had to collapse his mines and assault the castle.
 The 400 surviving Protestants were evacuated to Dublin.